The Monkees live in Toronto, Ontario, Canada on August 7, 1989 (Photo by Cindy Andrews/Toronto Star)

 Micky in 1989 (Photo by Michael G. Bush)

 After the promotional activities with Mike, the trio began the final leg of the 1989 world tour on July 1 in Winnipeg, MB, Canada.
 Micky played drums on most of the songs that he didn't sing the lead vocal.
 Peter supplied rhythm and lead guitar work, and played the banjo on "Cripple Creek" and "What Am I Doing Hangin' 'Round?".
 Davy added his usual percussion work.
 Two of Davy’s solo songs, “Hangin’ By A Thread” and “Baby, You’ll Soon Be Sixteen,” were added to the set, as was Peter’s solo song, “Sea Change,” which later was released on his 1994 solo album, Stranger Things Have Happened.
 The 1989 summer concerts opened up with an old Gary Glitter hit, entitled appropriately enough "Hello Hello, I'm Back Again."
 The Monkees appeared on The Pat Sajak Show and Nashville Now (the latter which included rare live television performances of "D.W.
 Washburn," seen below, and "What Am I Doing Hangin' 'Round?") to promote the tour.
-The backing band consisted of Jerry Renino (bass), Doug Trevor (rhythm guitar), Frankie Hepburn (guitar), Lawren Roper (drums), Jim Belin (keyboards), Lawrie Hayley (backing vocals), and brass players Les (last name unknown), Scott Wright, and Mike Schmitt.
+The backing band consisted of Jerry Renino (bass), Doug Trevor (rhythm guitar, who was also a member of The Cherokees, the group that opened for The Monkees in Australia in 1968), Frankie Hepburn (guitar), Lawren Roper (drums), Jim Belin (keyboards), Lawrie Hayley (backing vocals), and brass players Les (last name unknown), Scott Wright, and Mike Schmitt.

 Fun with the wool hat in '89